Learning goals

 Raster writing

-Now that we created a raster stack we would like to save it to disc, since it is currently only stored in memory.
+Now that we have created a raster stack we would like to save the SpatRast object to disc as a GeoTIFF file.
 We can do this using the writeRaster function.

 Exercise 3

 Take a look at the writeRaster help page.
-There are two mandatory arguments which the function expects.
-Try writing your raster stack into your Sentinel-2 folder and choose a meaningful filename.
+There are two mandatory arguments which the function expects, the remainder are optional and come with default settings.
+Try writing your raster stack into your Sentinel-2 folder while choosing a meaningful filename.

 # provide the necessary arguments to save your image to disc